akihiro-inui/MusicGenreClassifiaction/README.md

    FeatureMap
    https://drive.google.com/open?id=1yBGJUJL2UO9uatPtEDtRuAACqRTbdeiY

-2. Locate the data in your working directory
+2. Locate the data in your working directory and change the path in codes

 3. Download and install libraries (See Dependancy)